 There is a lot of features built into it such as OBD Partial Functions, Read DTCs, Clear DTCs, Read dynamic data streams, Read vehicle information and much more.

 It found errors that many older scanners did not find which was impressive.

-For the DIY part time mechanic it is a good option for a new scan tool in 2017.
+For the DIY part time mechanic it is a good option for a new scan tool in 2020.

-There is no doubt many good OBDII scan tools with those above simply a few of our picks.
+There is no doubt many good OBDII scan tools with those above simply a few of our favorite picks.